 A RIGHTS-BASED APPROACH TO COMBATING HUMAN TRAFFICKING

 The Freedom Network was established in 2001 by a group of organizations and individuals who bring decades of experience from a diverse set of backgrounds, such as immigrant women and children’s rights, victim and social services, migrant farm worker advocacy, and human rights activism.
-We currently have 30 members (25 organizations and 5 individual experts) in ten different states across the US.
+We currently have 39 members across the U.S.

 The Freedom Network recognizes that human trafficking is fueled by complex and interconnected factors, including poverty and economic injustice, racism, gender-based discrimination, and political strife.
 At its core, the crime of trafficking is a violation of an individual’s basic human rights and personal freedom.
 Thus, we believe that a rights-based approach is fundamental to combating human trafficking and ensuring justice for trafficked persons.The work of our members is focused on: Client-Centered Service Provision, Criminal and Civil Justice Advocacy, Social Justice Advocacy, and Training